krishgoel/slcm-feedback-automation/README.md

 # Semester-End Feedback Automation Script
+An automation script for filling out semester-end feedback on my college portal - [SLCM](https://mujslcm.jaipur.manipal.edu:122/) at [Manipal, Jaipur](https://jaipur.manipal.edu/).
+If you need help with a similar task for a different college, feel free to reach out to me!

 ## Steps to Run the Script on Your Computer
-Before you try to run this on your machine, ensure that you have Python and pip installed in your environment
+Before you try to run this on your machine, ensure that you have Python and pip installed in your environment.

-For my not so technological advanced friends, download [Python 3](https://www.python.org/downloads/) and [pip](https://phoenixnap.com/kb/install-pip-windows)).
+_For my not so technological advanced friends, download [Python 3](https://www.python.org/downloads/) and [pip](https://phoenixnap.com/kb/install-pip-windows)._

 ### 1. Clone this repository
-> PS: These commands are to be run on the terminal
 1. Open up the terminal on your computer.
 2. Type in the following command: ```git clone https://github.com/KrishGoel/slcm-feedback-automation.git```
 3. Then type in this command: ```cd slcm-feedback-automation```